University of Gondar/Queen’s Research Grants for Inclusion of People with Disabilities Request for Proposals – May 2020

-- related to child protection, privacy, ethics and meaningful involvement of PWDs and other
+- All proposals must adhere to relevant Mastercard Foundation policies, particularly on issues related to child protection, privacy, ethics and meaningful involvement of people with disabilities and other relevant stakeholders.
+See link https://mastercardfdn.org/wp-content/uploads/2018/06/MCF11008_RELPolicy_Final1-Accessible.pdf

 Multidisciplinary and/or interdisciplinary projects are encouraged.

-A major defining aspect of successful research projects will be practical approaches to knowledge translation for inclusive education for young people with disabilities in Ethiopia and/or for CBR practice within Ethiopia.
+A major defining aspect of successful research projects will be practical approaches to knowledge-translation for inclusive education for young people with disabilities in Ethiopia and/or for CBR practice within Ethiopia.